-Dr Annette Hübschle is a senior researcher and postdoctoral fellow with the Global Risk Governance programme at the University of Cape Town (UCT).
-She runs the Environmental Futures project.
-She also is affiliated with the Centre of Criminology where she supervises and mentors postgraduate students.
-Annette holds a PhD in Economic Sociology from the International Max Planck Research School on the Social and Political Constitution of the Economy and the University of Cologne and a Master of Philosophy in Criminology from the University of Cape Town.
+Dr Annette Hübschle is a senior research fellow with the Global Risk Governance programme (GRGP).
+She is responsible for the Environmental Futures project.
+She is a research fellow with the South African National Biodiversity Institute (SANBI) and affiliated with the Centre of Criminology where she supervises and mentors postgraduate students.
+Annette holds a Ph.D. in Social Sciences and Economics from the International Max Planck Research School on the Social and Political Constitution of the Economy and a Master of Philosophy in Criminology from the University of Cape Town.

 Her current research focuses on the governance of safety and security with a specific focus on illegal wildlife economies and environmental futures, as well as the interface between licit and illicit economies and criminal networks.
-Annette is conducting research into why African rural communities might participate in illegal and legal wildlife economies and how alternative, community-oriented strategies can build community resilience against organized wildlife crimes.
-Another research study explores the magnitude and impact of poisoning on communities, wildlife and ecosystems.
-As of September 2018, Annette undertakes political economy and criminological analyses of the wildlife ranching sector in South Africa under the auspices of the GRG and the South African National Biodiversity Institute which is sponsoring a 1-year postdoctoral fellowship.
+Annette and Clifford Shearing are working on a joint book project that explores why African rural communities might participate in illegal and legal wildlife economies and how alternative, community-oriented strategies can build community resilience against organized wildlife crimes.
+Conservation, the illegal wildlife trade and local communities will be published by Routledge in 2020.

 Hubschle, A., with Shearing, C. 2018.
 Ending Wildlife Trafficking: Local Communities as Change Agents.
 Geneva: Global Initiative Against Transnational Organized Crime.
 1-48 pp. Available online: